Heather Grabbe

-Heather Grabbe (born 30 August 1970) is a European political scientist and activist.
-She is the director of the Open Society European Policy Institute in Brussels, Belgium, since 2009.
+Heather Grabbe (born 30 August 1970) is Senior Fellow at the think-tank Bruegel in Brussels, Belgium.
 Since 2021, she is Visiting Professor at University College London and at Katholieke Universiteit Leuven.
+She was previously the director of the Open Society European Policy Institute.

 Education and early career in the United Kingdom

-Grabbe studied philosophy, politics and economics at Oxford University, where she obtained a B.A. in 1991.
-From 1993-95 she worked as an editor for Oxford Analytica.
+Grabbe was born on 30 August 1970 in Pasadena, California, United States.
+She studied philosophy, politics and economics at Somerville College, Oxford University, graduating with a Bachelor of Arts (BA) degree in 1991.
+From 1993 to 1995, she worked as an editor for Oxford Analytica.

 Between 1996 and 1998 she was a Research Fellow at Chatham House, the Royal Institute of International Affairs, where she co-authored the first major book on enlargement of the European Union to post-communist Europe, Enlarging the EU Eastwards, with Kirsty Hughes.

 Grabbe went on to conduct academic research at the European University Institute in Florence, the European Union Institute for Security Studies in Paris, the Centre for International Relations in Warsaw, and Wolfson College, Oxford University.
 In 2002 she completed her PhD thesis - a study of EU influence in the post-communist countries seeking membership - at the University of Birmingham, UK.

 Between 2000 and 2004, Grabbe was deputy director of the Centre for European Reform, where she published extensively on EU enlargement and its implications, as well as work on transition in Central and South-Eastern Europe; the development of the EU’s new policies on justice, liberty and security; the EU’s institutions and budget; and EU foreign and security policies.
 In 2005, European Voice (forerunner of POLITICO Europe) described her as the most quotable analyst for EU affairs, adding that "she consistently offers accessible, but not over-simplistic, insights on a range of EU political questions."

 She lectured on the political economy of EU enlargement at the London School of Economics until 2005.

 Grabbe has authored several seminal studies of the EU enlargement process, including the 2006 book, The EU's transformative power: Europeanization through conditionality in Central and Eastern Europe.